koganei/bag.js/README.md

 Modeled after jQuery, it allows for any collection of object to be used in the same way.
 We try to keep the format of the bag element simple.

-It has two properties:
+Every item in a bag has two properties:
-- *id*: a unique id to represent the object.
+- *id*: a unique id to represent the item.
-- *_fields*: an object containing your object's properties. (accessible through fields())
+- *_fields*: an object containing your item's properties. (accessible through fields())

 Methods